 The above example is probably too simple for any actual query.
-We often create views because we have complex queries that joins multiple tables.
-In that case, to make the views support partitions, it is just as simple as creating multiple date columns as the above example, and make sure your query of the view contains WHERE clause that limit the search of these date columns.
+We often create views because we have complex queries that join multiple tables.
+In that case, to make the views support partitions, it is just as simple as creating multiple date columns as the above example, and make sure your query of the view contains WHERE clause that limits the search of these date columns.
 Here is an example of joining two partition tables:

 When you query this view, and you want to limit the query to the data of 2018-03-20, you can do this:

 SELECT * FROM partitioned-view WHERE date1 = '2018-03-20' AND date2 = '2018-03-20';

 I wish I could combine the different date columns as one, so I tried to join the date columns as keys in the ON statement, but that doesn’t help.
 It seems you always have to have one date column for each partitioned table in the query, that’s a little bit annoying but it will help lower the costs.